-U.S. Ski & Snowboard shall establish a policy that clearly states how it, and its Member Clubs/Divisions, will respond to and resolve reported allegations of abuse and misconduct that fall within its jurisdiction, as well as reports where the Center declines jurisdiction.
+U.S. Ski & Snowboard's policy requires that it as well as its Member Clubs/Divisions respond to and resolve reported allegations of abuse and misconduct that fall within U.S. Ski & Snowboard's jurisdiction, as well as reports where the Center declines jurisdiction.

-This policy shall include:
+This policy includes: